9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 $ less +/doubleHash dump.txt
 ```

-It can be difficult to start reading the output of GHC\'s simplifier.
+It can be difficult to start reading the output of GHC's simplifier.
 There are many automatically generated names, and the code has many
 obscure annotations.
 We can make substantial progress by ignoring things
 that we do not understand, focusing on those that look familiar.
 The